 If your circumstances do change and you are unable to meet your loan repayments or pay for essentials such as groceries and bills, please apply for assistance here here or contact us on 1300 650 931 to discuss your situation and the options that might be available for you

 If you notify us of your changing circumstances, we aim to work with you side by side to help you understand your options.

 To do this, we will need to understand your unique situation to be able to consider your hardship request and discuss your options.

 - The reasons why you are in financial hardship

-- An explanation of how and when your situation will improve.
+- An indication of how and when your situation will improve.

 - Whether you can make any repayments to your loan and over what period

-- To provide a statement of financial position, which sets out your income and expenses, as well as relevant supporting documents.
+- To provide a 'statement of financial position', which means information that sets out your income and expenses, as well as relevant supporting documents, like bank statements.